razorpay/blade/rfcs/2022-04-09-accessibility.md

 - Unlabeled password toggle icon
 - Wrongly focus on text input's placeholder text

 https://user-images.githubusercontent.com/35374649/167380507-71e60b7f-d36e-42b3-b649-911400e2c66f.mp4

 Even though only a few of the teams are on boarded to blade, when more teams will migrate this will become a problem since every app/site will be inaccessible if we don’t implement accessibility in blade components.

-Adding accessible components to blade will iron out all these inconsistencies and teams can build more accessible apps without thinking about it.
+Adding accessible components to blade will iron out all these inconsistencies and teams can build more accessible apps with minimal effort.

 ## What is the expected outcome?

-The goal of this RFC is to lay the foundations for implementing accessibility right into blade, so that blade consumers don’t have to think about accessibility while building their products:
+The goal of this RFC is to lay the foundations so that we can ship blade components that are accessible out of the box such that consumers don't have to worry about every minute detail.
+Here are couple of areas that this RFC will touch upon:

 - Research about cross platform accessibility between web and native.
 - Ensure components are accessible through assistive technologies.
 - Ensure components adhere to the [WAI-ARIA design patterns](https://www.w3.org/TR/wai-aria-practices-1.2/)